philipithomas/www.philipithomas.com/_posts/2013-11-29-crowd-pleasing-holiday-gifts.md

 ---
 layout: post
 title: Crowd-Pleasing Holiday Gifts
+category: essay
-summary: Gift ideas from crowdfunding campaigns
+description: Gift ideas from crowdfunding campaigns
 ---

 Crowdfunding popularized itself in 2012 as a way for anybody to support new products and projects by contributing on websites such as [Kickstarter](http://kickstarter.com) and [Indiegogo](http://indiegogo.com).
 Companies like [Pebble](https://getpebble.com/) were able to raise millions of dollars, but it was not until this year that many of these mega-projects completed their crowdfunding goal: delivering the finished products to their supporters.
 Now, many of these successful projects are available in the general market, all because of the generous support of initial backers.